Mahamed-Belkheir/qufl/README.md

 # Qufl

 (arabic: قفل, "Lock") is a JWT authentication library for express-middleware compatible libraries.
-Qufl focues on being simple to use, unopinionated and flexible, it does not assume anything of your project besides a web framework that is compatible with express middleware.
+Qufl focuses on being simple to use, unopinionated and flexible, it does not assume anything of your project besides a web framework that is compatible with express middleware.
 Qufl comes with 0 dependencies.

 >**Note:**  Qufl is still in Alpha, and the API might change in the future.